gpwilliams/levenik/README.md

 This work is licensed under [CC-By Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/legalcode).

+Note that Bayesian models are saved in full only via the [OSF repository](https://osf.io/5mtdj/).
+Please check the metadata file for further information on these models.

 <b id="f1">1</b> Why Levenik?
 In the lab we called our made-up language Levenik for brevity, referring to the names of the language creators; G**le**nn, **Ve**ra, and **Nik**olay. [↩](#a1)